Skip To Main Content

 When not on campus, I live with my wife and eighth grade son near Bethesda-Chevy Chase High School in Montgomery County.
 I am a big FC Barcelona fan as well as a pickleball aficionado.
 When you see me on campus, please share your recommendations for pizza and barbecue.

-Mr. Jon Pirnia
+Mr. Jonathan Pirnia

 "For an adventurous kid with diverse interests, it meant the world to have professors during my formative years who not only took sincere interest in my curiosity and growth, but also took pride in guiding my bright-eyed aspirations."